rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/context-parameters.md

 ## Eithered

-An [[Eithered|com.rayrobdod.stringContextParserCombinator.typeclass.Eithered]] describes how to treat a parser result that may be the result of one parser or the result of the other parser.
+An [[Eithered|name.rayrobdod.stringContextParserCombinator.typeclass.Eithered]] describes how to treat a parser result that may be the result of one parser or the result of the other parser.

 The fallback given Eithered creates a union type of the two component types.
 Since the union of a type with itself is